FlagrantGarden/site/content/games/66/publishing.md

 ### Use tags on Itch

-- Anything tagged flagrant66 will become a part of a broader grassroots library.
+- Anything tagged `flagrant66` will become a part of a broader grassroots library.
-- Tag with the license you’re using - `CCBY`, `CC0`, `OGL`, `NoLaywers`, whatever you’re using.
+- Tag with the license you're using - `CCBY`, `CC0`, `OGL`, `NoLaywers`, whatever you're using.
 - If you're writing a tech pack, please also use the `#techpack` tag if you licensed your work as `CCBY` or `CC0`--this allows us to include your work in _that_ broader library too!